 By keeping exclusive areas for the seedling or cloning stage and the vegetative stage, growers can continually move plants into their flowering room as they harvest.
-This perpetual style of growing is one of the biggest advantages of indoor gardening, as there is no down time.
+This perpetual style of growing is one of the biggest advantages of indoor gardening, as there is no downtime.

-The control over lighting and nutrients makes it easy for plants, regardless of which stage of growth they are in, to be grown in the same facility.
+The control over lighting and available nutrients makes it easy for plants, regardless of which stage of growth they are in, to be grown in the same facility.
 All in all, designing growrooms with designated areas for the seedling, vegetative and flowering stages is the best way to make an indoor garden more productive and maximize your efforts.

 Written by Eric Hopper | Writer, Consultant, Product Tester